 In December 2021, the United Nations General Assembly 76th Session declared that International Moon Day was to be observed annually every 20 July.
 Proposed by the Moon Village Association (MVA) as an annual educational, cultural and scientific event, International Moon Day (IMD) is designed to raise awareness among the public and generate support for sustainable lunar exploration and utilization.
 To achieve this, the IMD Group encourages and promotes events around the globe during the week surrounding 20 July.
 These include community panel discussions, lectures, webinars, concerts, exhibitions and screenings of educational videos.

 International Moon Day was first celebrated in 2022.
-More than forty global events from 23 different countries, and one main event were successfully observed with a theme of Lunar Coordination, Exploration and Sustainability.
-To find out more about last year’s events, see the information kit provided below.
+More than 40 global events from 23 different countries, and one main event were successfully observed with a theme of Lunar Coordination, Exploration and Sustainability.

 We call upon the international community of Governments, Space Agencies, Industry, Academia and NGO’s and the public to participate in this important celebration.
 This is an opportunity to form a growing community of stakeholders cooperating towards making a permanent return to the Moon peaceful, sustainable and impactful for improving life on Earth.

 The IMD will consist of a series of global events situated around the world.
 These events, which you are invited to help organize, give participants the opportunity to create their own unique experiences for their local community or for their organizations.
 The proposed events will have to follow some guidelines for implementation, as indicated below, in order to be selected and included on the IMD website.